Imagine you wanted to search something on Google and no matter how good your search term is, you get all crappy results.

 Companies with Evaluators Jobs

-There are five organizations which advertise and recruit Search Engine Evaluators/ Social Media Evaluators.
+There are five organizations that advertise and recruit search engine evaluators/social media evaluators.

-The company advertises Search Engine Evaluator jobs regularly.
+Lionbridge advertises Search Engine Evaluator jobs regularly.
 Positions are open all around the world in different countries.
-They usually be part time, with minimum 10 hours and maximum 20 hours.
+They are usually part time, with a minimum of 10 hours and a maximum of 20 hours per week.

 Lionbridge has a position currently available in China advertised on the company’s website, but keep checking as the positions get updated every month.

 Appen is a global leader in speech and search technology services.
-It is another company which has Search Engine Evaluator roles available very frequently.
+It is another company that has search engine evaluator roles available very frequently.

-The role is called Web Search Evaluator and is much similar to the search engine evaluator.
-It advertises in most of the countries.
+The role is called web search evaluator and is very much similar to the search engine evaluator.
+It advertises in most countries.

-There is another role called Social Media Evaluator which is currently available on the website.
+There is another role called social media evaluator that is currently available on the website.
 You will be working for a social media company to refine the relevancy of the feed.

 Related:

-Become a Virtual Assistant and Make $35-50 an Hour
+- How to Become a Virtual Assistant and Make $35–$50/HR (Without Any Experience)

-Leapforce (now Appen) is a very trusted company and has been in the search engine evaluation business for a long time.
-The role Personalized Search Engine Evaluator, is based on the tasks of your personalized Google account.
+Leapforce (now Appen) is a very trusted company that has been in the search engine evaluation business for a long time.
+The role personalized search engine evaluator is based on the tasks of your personalized Google account.

-You should be an active Google Plus user and use Google search engine in most of your searches.
+You should be an active Google+ user and use the Google search engine in most of your searches.

 You will have to take a qualification test before getting hired.
-The work will be minimum 10 hours and maximum 20 hours a week.
+The work will be a minimum of 10 hours and a maximum of 20 hours a week.

 iSoftStone recruits in many countries.
-The role presently on the recruiting website is Search Engine Analyst/Online Web Evaluator.
-The nature of the work is similar to the other positions, rating the search results.
+The role presently on the recruiting website is search engine analyst/online web evaluator.
+The nature of the work is similar to the other positions, i.e., rating the search results.

 You will be given a set of guidelines according to which you will have to rate.
-There are qualification test and training period which you have to get through to get hired.
+There are qualification tests and training periods that you have to get through to get hired.

-The hours of work range between 10 to 25 hours a week.
+The hours of work range between 10 and 25 hours a week.

-This company hires only in the United States.
-For now, Workforce Logiq (formerly Zerochaos) is not advertising any roles on their website but do keep visiting company’s website to see if any new positions are available.
+Magnit hires only in the United States.
+For now, this company is not advertising any roles on its website but do keep visiting the company’s website to see if any new positions are available.

 Because most of these organizations offer jobs in different countries, the pay differs according to the location.